Vitamin Brands to Avoid – What to Watch Out For

 Many gummy vitamins are designed to appeal to children with their fruity flavors and chewable texture.
 However, these supplements are often laden with sugar, which can promote weight gain and dental decay.

-These products also are typically made with synthetic vitamins, which are poorly absorbed and less effective than natural ones.
-Relying on gummy multivitamins to obtain essential nutrients may increase the risk of nutritional deficiencies.
+These products are also typically made with synthetic vitamins, which are poorly absorbed and less effective.

 In addition, some gummy vitamin brands are inaccurately labeled, and false claims about the nutrient dosages have been made.